-This Chocolate Blackberry Cake has three layers of rich chocolate cake, a luscious blackberry buttercream, and a silky smooth dark chocolate ganache.
-The combination of chocolate and fresh blackberries makes this cake irresistable!
+This chocolate blackberry cake has three layers of rich chocolate cake, a luscious blackberry buttercream, and a silky smooth dark chocolate ganache.
+The combination of chocolate and fresh blackberries makes this cake irresistible!

 ¾cupScharffen Berger Dark Chocolate Cocoa Powder, sifter

 ⅓cupoil (vegetable or canola)

 4ouncesScharffen Berger Bittersweet Dark Chocolate Baking Bar (roughly chopped)